 - Tophet of Salammbó – Tunis, Carthage.
 Punic sanctuary and necropolis of children which was in use in 730 BC – 146 AD.
 It is considered that this was the site where children were sacrificed by Carthagians.
 Now it is located under a later, Roman built vault.

-Although Tunisia is smaller than its neighboring countries, it has a great history, country is very rich with archaeological landmarks.
+Although Tunisia is smaller than its neighboring countries, it has a great history, the country is very rich with archaeological landmarks.
 Highlights of Tunisia are:

 - Ruins of Punic, Roman and Byzantine cities.
-First cities in the present-day Tunisia started to develop almost 3000 years ago and one of them – Ancient Carthage was among the largest metropolises in the ancient world.
+First cities in present-day Tunisia started to develop almost 3000 years ago and one of them – Ancient Carthage was among the largest metropolises in the ancient world.

 Featured: Ancient Carthage

 There is little left of the ancient metropolis of Mediterranean – Carthage.
 Here and there among the buildings in the eastern suburbs of Tunis are seen unsighty ruins of Roman structures and rare remnants of Carthagian culture.
 It is hard to believe that this was the center of power in Mediterranean region, main rival of Rome.